🕰️ Advanced Temporal Reasoning with TelaMentis

 - Requires identifying

-s representing A and B. - Compare
+TimeEdges representing A and B. - Compare

-. - Example:
+A.valid_fromandB.valid_from. - Example:

-UserLoggedInEdge.valid_from < ItemPurchasedEdge.valid_from
+UserLoggedInEdge.valid_from < ItemPurchasedEdge.valid_from.

 - Requires identifying